-- Promoting public discussions on issues of violence against women and girls - Increasing awareness and understanding of the community, local governments, law enforcement agencies and others on the concerns of women and girls - Including the community (including men and boys) in decision making processes around issues of violence against women and girls
+- Promoting public discussions on issues of violence against women and girls - Increasing awareness and understanding of the community, local governments, law enforcement agencies and others - Including men and Boys from the community in decision making processes around issues of violence against women and girls •

-Encouraging partnerships in communities to jointly identify local and context-specific solutions to address issues of insecurity felt by women and girls
+• Encouraging partnerships in communities to jointly identify local and context-specific solutions to address issues of violence and safety

-Additionally, a PSA exercise also presents a clear picture about the safety issues for girls and the attitudes, mind-sets of individuals residing within these spaces, and the key factors that impact women's safety.
+Additionally, a PSA exercise also gives a clear picture of the attitudes and mind-sets of individuals residing within these spaces, acting as the key factors that impact women's safety.
 It also aids in translating unsafe spaces into safe spaces.
-Other objectives include an understanding of the attitudes of the community around issues of gender and violence against women and girls.